pypa/pip-audit/README.md

 [PyPI JSON API](https://warehouse.pypa.io/api-reference/json.html) as a source of vulnerability reports.

-This project is developed by [Trail of Bits](https://www.trailofbits.com/) with support from Google.
-This is not an official Google product.
+This project is maintained in part by [Trail of Bits](https://www.trailofbits.com/) with support from Google.
+This is not an official Google or Trail of Bits product.

 ## Index